Psychonauts: Development

-Development and publishing difficulties
+Production and publishing difficulties

 Esmurdoc described the development of Psychonauts as difficult due to various setbacks, compounded by the new studio's lack of experience in how to manage those setbacks.
 The game's initial development began in 2001 during the dot-com boom.
 Due to the cost of office space at that time, Double Fine had established an office in an inexpensive warehouse in San Francisco that initially fit their development needs.

 By 2003, they had come to realize the area they were in was not safe or readily accommodating, slowing down their development.
 With the collapse of the dot-com bubble, they were able to secure better office space, though this further delayed production.
 Schafer was also handling many of the duties for both the studio and the development of the game.
 Though some of the routine business tasks were offloaded to other studio heads, Schafer brought Esmurdoc onto the project in 2004 to help produce the game while he could focus on the creative side.

 The intent to allow all developers to have artistic freedom with the game created some internal strife in the team, particularly in the level design; they had initially scoped that level designers would create the basic parts of a level - main paths, scripted events, and the level's general design, while the artists would build out the world from that.
 As development progressed, they determined that the artists should be the ones constructing the level geometry, which the level designers resented.

 Subsequently, levels that were generated were not to the expected standards due to conflicts in the toolsets they used and Schafer's inability to oversee the process while handling the other duties of the studio.
 In 2003, the decision was made to dismiss all but one of the level design team, and unify the level design and art into a World Building team overseen by Erik Robson, the remaining level designer and who would go on to become the game's lead designer; the change, which Esmurdoc stated was for the better, disrupted the other departments at Double Fine.